chaseruskin/orbit/docs/src/tutorials/first_project.md

 # Use the Yilinx tool to generate the bitstream
 print('YILINX:', 'Generating bitstream...')
-with open('build/fpga.bit', 'w') as bitstream:
+with open('fpga.bit', 'w') as bitstream:
     bitstream.write('011010101101' * 2)

 print('YILINX:','Bitstream saved at: build/fpga.bit')